VMeiLuan/parking-system/README.md

 8. Visit http://localhost:8000/graphiql for GrapgQL interface

 ---

-Completed task
+**Completed task**

-1. Login / Logout
+1. Login
-2. Registration for user
+2. Logout
+3. User Registration
-3. Admin
+4. Admin
-    1. To create a area with parking rate
+    1. To create an area with a parking rate
-    2. To delete exisitng area
+    2. To delete the existing area
+    3. Ability to track the number of users parked in a specific area, categorized by parking type (only 1 user for now)
+    4. Ability to view the current number of available parking spaces after users have parked (only 1 user for now)
-    3. To create a new parking rate
+    5. To create a new parking rate
-    4. To delete existing parking rate
+    6. To delete the existing parking rate
-    5. To check all the users
+    7. Able to check on a list of users
-4. User
+5. User
+    1. To choose a parking space based on different categories
-    1. To check available spaces from an area
+    2. To check available spaces in an area
+    3. To make a payment

+---
+**Incomplete task**
+1. Admin registration / user creation under Admin
+2. Admin
+   1. To edit the existing area
+   2. To edit the existing parking rate
+   3. Unable to create special rate for special date / day / other settings
+   4. To edit the users' profiles
+3. User
+   1. Unable to search number plate
+   2. Users' parking records are not displayed separately for each user